jnidzwetzki/bboxdb/doc/network.md

 ### Request Header

-* Type - The type of the request.
 * Request-ID - The id of the request, e.g., a consecutive number.
+* Request-Type - The type of the request.
 * Body length - The length of the body as a long value.
 * Routed - Does the package contain routing information (0x01) or not (0x0).
 * Hop - The hop of the package.
 Is set to 0x00 if the package is not routed.